RomanShevtsiv/insightds_consumer_complaints/README.md

 ## Usage

-Just follow these simple steps to process you data and ge the expected results:
+Just follow these simple steps to process you data and get the expected results:
 * put your data as `./input/complaints.csv` file;
 * run `run.sh` script in your shell;
 * inspect the results in `./output/report.csv` file.